Barnacle-ai/awesome-llm-list/README.md

 Paper:
 Commercial use possible: NO
 GitHub: https://github.com/tatsu-lab/stanford_alpaca
+Training cost: Replicate posted a [blog post](https://replicate.com/blog/replicate-alpaca) where they replicated the Alpaca fine-tuning process.
+They used 4x A100 80GB GPUs for 1.5 hours.
+For total training cost, the cost of training the underlying LLaMA model also needs to be taken into account.

 ### 🔮 [EleutherAI pythia](https://github.com/EleutherAI/pythia)
 Parameters: 70M, 160M, 410M, 1B, 1.4B, 2.8B, 6.9B, 12B